-Throughout this report the opportunities and challenges Scotland is faced with under each theme is discussed.
+Throughout this report the opportunities and challenges Scotland is faced with under each theme was discussed.

-This report also reflects on Scotland's growth sectors - industries where Scotland has a distinct comparative advantage - and how they support each international Scotland theme.
+This report also reflected on Scotland's growth sectors - industries where Scotland has a distinct comparative advantage - and how they support each international Scotland theme.
 These six sectors include -

-- Food and drink (including agriculture and fisheries);
+- Food and drink (including agriculture and fisheries)

-- Creative Industries (including digital);
+- Creative Industries (including digital)

-- Sustainable tourism;
+- Sustainable tourism

-- Energy (including renewables);
+- Energy (including renewables)

-- Financial and business Services; and,
+- Financial and business Services

-- Life sciences.
+- Life sciences

-Additionally, this report highlights the views of CMS partners on key barriers and enablers of each international Scotland theme.
+Additionally, this report highlighted the views of CMS partners on key barriers and enablers of each international Scotland theme.